agilord/aws_client/generated/aws_ssm_api/README.md

 system (OS) patches, automating the creation of Amazon Machine Images (AMIs), and configuring operating systems (OSs) and applications at scale.
 Systems Manager lets you remotely and securely manage the configuration of your managed instances.
-A <i>managed instance</i> is any Amazon EC2 instance or on-premises machine in your hybrid environment that has been configured for Systems Manager.
+A <i>managed instance</i> is any Amazon Elastic Compute Cloud instance (EC2 instance), or any on-premises server or virtual machine (VM) in your hybrid environment that has been configured for Systems Manager.

 ## Links